-- A. Applicants: All individuals, regardless of ethnicity, nationality, or citizenship status, may apply as long as they are employed by, or affiliated with, an eligible institution. - B. Institutions: Eligible institutions include for-profit, non-profit, public, and private organizations.
-All individuals, regardless of ethnicity, nationality, or citizenship status, may apply as long as they are employed by, or affiliated with, an eligible institution. - C. Cost Sharing: Not required. - D. Other Eligibility Criteria: Please see the Full Text of Program Announcement description for details regarding duplicate submissions, applications from Historically Black Colleges and Universities/Minority Institutions, and administrative compliance issues.
+- A. Applicants: All individuals, regardless of ethnicity, nationality, or citizenship status, may apply as long as they are employed by, or affiliated with, an eligible institution. - B. Institutions: Eligible institutions include for-profit, non-profit, public, and private organizations. - C. Cost Sharing: It is expected that institutions will cost share.
+Please see "Major Equipment" located in Subsection VI.F.2.c of the Full Text of Program Announcement for details.

+D. Other Eligibility Criteria: Please see the Full Text of Program Announcement description for details regarding duplicate submissions, applications from Historically Black Colleges and Universities/Minority Institutions, and administrative compliance issues.

-V. PROPOSAL PREPARATION AND SUBMISSION INFORMATION
+V. PRE-PROPOSAL PREPARATION AND SUBMISSION INFORMATION